autogluon/autogluon/d2l-en/tutorials/image_classification_scheduler.md

 ## Create your own trial scheduler

 We could also create our own trial scheduler.
-An example of creating the customized scheduler could be found:
+Here is an example of creating the Median Stopping scheduler.
+It is a simple stopping rule, which stops the trials with the rewards less than the median of the rewards at the same number of iters in the history.

 ```{.python .input}
 import collections